Student Code of Conduct

 Refer to the Sexual Harassment Policy for the definition of sexual harassment, which is incorporated by reference.

 It is the policy of Flagler College to maintain a learning and work environment that is free from hazing of any type.
-It shall be a violation of college policy for any student, campus guest, or third-party haze any student, employee or other member of the college community on any college property, at any college function, event or activity, or through the use of any electronic or digital technology, whether or not such use occurs on college property.
+It shall be a violation of college policy for any student, campus guest, or third-party to haze any student, employee or other member of the college community on any college property, at any college function, event or activity, or through the use of any electronic or digital technology, whether or not such use occurs on college property.

 In accordance with Section 1006.63 (1), F.S., “Hazing” means any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student for purposes including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of a postsecondary institution.